 Bec and Richard are passionate about telling the unbelievable stories of remarkable characters that have given Cornwall such a strong sense of identity and made the Cornish who we are today.
 Didjan have a creative approach to their music, incorporating a wide variety of tools such as fiddle, cittern, crowdy crawn, voice, spoken word and dance.
 Whilst a small morsel, Didjan create a sound and vision that goes beyond their number and are already creating a wave of excitement for what is to come!

-Didjan will be joined by award winning songwriter Kris Lannen of 'Brother Sea'.
+Didjan were joined by award winning songwriter Kris Lannen of 'Brother Sea' for this event.

 Review by Jenni Balow